tonysyu/mpltools/README.md

     font.family = 'serif'

-`mpltools` searches the current working directory and your home directory for `mpltoolsrc` files.
+`mpltools` searches the current working directory and your home directory for `mplstyle` files.
 To use a style, you just add:

     >>> import mpltools
     >>> mpltools.style.use('style1')